zadushevno/bezhta_dict/README.md

-# bezhta_dict
-Supplementary repository for the bachelor thesis devoted to building a morphological parser for Bezhta
+This is supplementary repository for the bachelor thesis devoted to building a morphological parser for Bezhta.
+The main page of the project can be found [here](https://github.com/LingConLab/bezhta-morph/tree/main)